kmcmurphy/Covid19-and-the-Economy/README.md

 ## Were there areas within industries that helped to buoy or drag down that sector more than others?
 ![image](https://user-images.githubusercontent.com/116906733/218923029-599fe4bc-8260-4a62-936c-0927ce4b25fc.png)

+#### Within durable goods category:
+Telephone and related communication equipment dropped the most in 2020 during Covid by -16.9% YoY Sporting equipment, supplies, guns, and ammunition gained the most in 2020 during Covid by 27.7% YoY Household appliances recovered the least in 2021 by 17.6% YoY Net purchases of used motor vehicles recovered the most in 2021 by 50.6% YoY

 ![image](https://user-images.githubusercontent.com/116906733/218923301-4385f32b-af0f-4198-a633-bf5fcc634aa7.png)

 ## Were there defining moments in time that had the biggest effect positively or negatively?